Subsidy reforms in Malaysia: Smuggling and shortages

 Malaysia's extensive system of subsidies has been linked to shortages and smuggling of commodities.
 Malaysian fisherman often abandon fishing to sell fuel intended for their boats to their counterparts in countries like Thailand and Indonesia that do not offer similar subsidies.
 According to Domestic Trade, Cooperatives and Consumerism Minister Ismail Sabri Yaakob businesses eligible for subsidised sugar often dramatically over-order and illegally sell their surplus to industries that are not targeted for subsidy.
 Such schemes can sometimes make it difficult for consumers to locate and purchase commodities.

-Post 2022 General Election
+Anwar Ibrahim era

-In November 2022, 10th Malaysian Prime Minister Anwar Ibrahim announced a review of government subsidies, aiming to direct funds towards lower-income groups.
+After the 2022 Malaysian general election which saw the establishment of a unity government led by Pakatan Harapan (PH), Prime Minister Anwar Ibrahim announced a review of government subsidies, aiming to direct funds towards lower-income groups.
+During the 2026 Strait of Hormuz crisis, the cost for the government to maintain these subsidies reached RM3.2 billion a month.